cervenel/One-Planar-UD-Graphs-Surplus-Search/README.md

 2.  **Outer Loop (Upper Reduction)**: The script iteratively removes vertices from the upper trapezoid one by one until the upper section is completely removed ($a=0$).
 3.  **Inner Loop (Lower Reduction)**: After vertex removal in the outer loop (representing an intermediate state of the top section), the script iteratively removes vertices from the bottom trapezoid one by one until the bottom section is completely removed ($b=0$).

-At every single vertex removal, the script calculates the current $e$ and compares it to $u_0(n)$.
+At every single vertex removal, the script calculates the current number of edges $e$ and compares it to $u_0(n)$.
 The script compares the surplus of every valid subgraph found.
 For each $n$, it stores only the parameters that yield the absolute maximum surplus encountered during the search.
 The output includes a row for every $n$ in the defined range.
-If no graph with a surplus ($diff \ge 0$) was found for a specific $n$, the corresponding row will remain empty.
+If no graph with a surplus (diff $\ge 0$) was found for a specific $n$, the corresponding row will remain empty.

 ### Parameters
 *   **`k`**: Width of the core.